 To remove a garbage disposal begin by unplugging and disconnecting the disposal.
 First, unplug the garbage disposal from the wall.

-Next, you will have to remove the drain trap which connects the garbage disposal to the drain pipe.
-Place a container under the trap so you can catch any water that drains from the pipes.
+Next, you will have to remove the drain trap that connects the garbage disposal to the drain pipe.
+Place a container under the trap, so you can catch any water that drains from the pipes.

 03 of 08